What is the Income Statement?

 As the name income taxes paid suggests, this line lists the company’s income tax amount for the quarter or year.

-Net earnings, also called net income, is the very last line on the income statement, and it reflects the amount of revenue left over after subtracting all expenses and income tax.
+Net income, also called net earnings, is the very last line on the income statement, and it reflects the amount of revenue left over after subtracting all expenses and income tax.

-Since it is the last line of the income statement, net earnings is also referred to as the bottom line.
+Since it is the last line of the income statement, net income is also referred to as the bottom line.

-Net earnings is also an important number for us to figure out if a company is worth investing in by looking at the earnings themselves, and by calculating and evaluating the ratio of net earnings to revenue (also called net margin).
+Net income is also an important number for us to figure out if a company is worth investing in by looking at the earnings themselves, and by calculating the net margin.